yopgaming/SIT.Core/README.md

 ## Disclaimer

 This is by no means designed for cheats or illegally downloading the game.
-This is purely for educational and game modification purposes.
+This is purely for educational purposes.
 You must buy the game to use this.
-You can obtain it here. [https://www.escapefromtarkov.com](https://www.escapefromtarkov.com)
+You can obtain it here. [https://www.escapefromtarkov.com](https://www.escapefromtarkov.com).

-## SPT-AKI
+## SPT-AKI Requirement
-Stay in Tarkov requires the latest AKI Server to run.
+Stay in Tarkov requires the [latest AKI Server](https://dev.sp-tarkov.com/SPT-AKI/Server) to run.
 You can learn about SPT-Aki [here](https://www.sp-tarkov.com/).

 ## Summary

-The Stay in Tarkov handles almost everything to create the Single Player experience of Escape from Tarkov.
+The Stay in Tarkov was born due to Battlestate Games' reluctance to create the pure PvE version of Escape from Tarkov that was outlined in its early cycle.
-Including but not limited to:
+The project's aim is simple, create a Cooperation PvE experience that retains progression without the issues of Desync, Cheaters and dealing with other issues surrounding the live game right now.

+## Coop

+### Highlight - BE AWARE
+Coop is in very early stages of redevelopment.
+Nothing works.

+### PREREQUISITE
+You must have the [SPT-Aki mod](https://github.com/paulov-t/SIT.Aki-Server-Mod) installed in your Server for this module to work.
+If you do not wish to use the Coop module, you must disable it in the BepInEx config file.

+### Can Coop use BSG code?
+No. BSG server code is hidden from the client for obvious reasons.
+So BSG's implementation of Coop use the same online servers as PvPvE.
+We don't see this, so we cannot use this.

+### How it will work and reason
+1. After rigourous testing in [SIT.Tarkov.Coop](https://github.com/paulov-t/SIT.Tarkov.Coop), I discovered that my UDP Web Socket implementation was much to unreliable and laggy.
+2. With point 1 in mind, I have reverted back to basic TCP JSON web calls back and forth to the SPT-Aki Server with a mod handling the data.
+Initial movement tests work extremely well!

+## SPT-Aki

+### Are Aki Modules supported?
+The following Aki Modules are supported.
-- Turning off BattlEye
+- aki-core
-- Turning off FileChecker (this is BSG's own checker, this needs to be turned off to allow us to mod the game) - See FileChecker
-- Setting up Auto Singleplayer mode
-- Fixing bots / AI to shoot each other
-- Fixing bots / AI to become "PMC"
-- Fixing "offline" mode to use only the designated online spawn points
-- Fixing "offline" mode to save Progression of the character
-- Fixing "offline" mode to save Health of the character
-- Lots more
+- Aki.Reflection
+- 95% of mods

+### Why don't you use Aki Module DLLs?
+SPT-Aki DLLs are written specifically for their own Deobfuscation technique and my own technique is not working well with Aki Modules at this moment in time.
+So I ported many of SPT-Aki features into this module.
+My end-goal would be to rely on SPT-Aki and for this to be solely focused on SIT only features.

 ## How to compile?
 1. Create Working Directory for all Tarkov Modding {EFT_WORK}